Federal Funding Opportunities

 United States Department of Interior’s Fish and Wildlife Service$70 million available, funded through the Bipartisan Infrastructure Law

-The NFPP is a voluntary program that provides direct technical and financial assistance to partners to remove instream barriers, restore aquatic organism passage, and restore climate resilient aquatic connectivity in rivers, floodplains, and coastal habitats for the benefit of Federal trust resources.
-The program targets aquatic connectivity opportunities that rebuild productive and sustainable fisheries, contribute to the recovery and conservation of the Service’s aquatic trust species, enhance watershed health, promote resilient ecosystems and communities especially in disadvantaged communities, and improve economic vitality, including local employment.
+The National Fish Passage Program is a voluntary program that provides direct technical and financial assistance to partners to remove instream barriers, restore aquatic organism passage and restore climate-resilient aquatic connectivity in rivers, floodplains and coastal habitats for the benefit of federal trust resources.
+The program targets aquatic connectivity opportunities that rebuild productive and sustainable fisheries, contribute to the recovery and conservation of the Service’s aquatic trust species, enhance watershed health, promote resilient ecosystems and communities, especially in disadvantaged communities, and improve economic vitality, including local employment.
 NFPP aims to maintain or increase native fish populations to improve ecosystem resiliency and provide quality fishing experiences for the American people.
-Activities that restore aquatic connectivity and fish passage also support the modernization of the country’s infrastructure such as road culverts, bridges, and water diversions contributing to enhanced community resilience to the impacts from climate change and other public safety hazards.
-NFPP funds a variety of project types including, but not limited to dam removals, culvert replacements, floodplain restoration and reconnection, dike breaches, and reconnection of tidal habitats.
+Activities that restore aquatic connectivity and fish passage also support the modernization of the country’s infrastructure such as road culverts, bridges and water diversions, contributing to enhanced community resilience to the impacts from climate change and other public safety hazards.
+NFPP funds a variety of project types, including, but not limited to, dam removals, culvert replacements, floodplain restoration and reconnection, dike breaches and reconnection of tidal habitats.

-The NFPP is delivered through the Service’s Fish and Aquatic Conservation Program (FAC) across all States and territories.
-FAC staff coordinate with project partners, stakeholders, and other Service programs to identify and collaboratively develop and implement projects within regional priority areas.
-Project work plans are developed strategically, in coordination with partners, and with substantial involvement from FAC staff.
-Projects must be based upon sound scientific and technical principles, advance the Service mission, and promote aquatic ecosystem resilience.
-Applicants seeking funding under this program should contact the regional NFPP Coordinator that corresponds to the location of the project for additional information on regional priorities and coordination with FAC staff prior to applying for funding.
+The NFPP is delivered through the Service’s Fish and Aquatic Conservation Program across all States and territories.
+FACP staff coordinate with project partners, stakeholders and other USFWS programs to identify and collaboratively develop and implement projects within regional priority areas.
+Project work plans are developed strategically, in coordination with partners, and with substantial involvement from FACP staff.
+Projects must be based upon sound scientific and technical principles, advance the USFWS mission and promote aquatic ecosystem resilience.
+Applicants seeking funding under this program should contact the regional NFPP coordinator that corresponds to the location of the project for additional information on regional priorities and coordination with FACP staff prior to applying for funding.

 Learn more